Michael Ryan

 In 2021, Dr. Ryan joined a Georgetown research team conducting study of U.S. Department of Defense acquisition practices, processes, and guidelines regarding defense system innovation, prime contractors, non-traditional entrepreneurial suppliers, and, in particular, intellectual property rights, a project led by the university vice president for technology commercialization.
 The project enables new research direction for him that draws on his experiences with national innovation systems, intellectual property rights, and multi-stakeholder governance.

-In World Development (2010), he showed supportive empirical evidence through field study in Brazil that patent and intellectual property laws combined with technology institutions can encourage the emergence of breakthrough biomedical innovations and technology markets.
+In World Development (2010), he showed supportive empirical evidence through field study in Brazil that patent and intellectual property laws combined with technology institutions can encourage the emergence of breakthrough biomedical innovations and technology markets (105 citations).
 He thereby provided empirical evidence in support of Nobel Prize winner Douglass North’s proposition in the same journal that intellectual property institutions incent technology innovations in emerging economies.

 In 2005, Dr. Ryan became the founding director of the Creative and Innovative Economy Center at The George Washington University Law School.
 During 2005-2011, he raised $3.2 million in private and public funding to establish collaborative education and research regarding entrepreneurship, business innovation, development, and facilitative institutional, policy, and legal dispute settlement environments.
 Through his leadership the GW Law center and collaborators in Abuja, Amman, Bangalore, Bangkok, Bogota, Dar es Salaam, Delhi, Kampala, Mumbai, Nairobi, Rio de Janeiro, and Sao Paulo conducted opinion leader roundtable discussions, workshops, and field research to integrate diverse stakeholders—university faculty and administrators, government policymakers, public administrators and judges, multinational and local business people, private practice lawyers.